 Sexual Assault Medical Forensic Services Implementation Task Force

-In August 2018, Madigan announced she was initiating an investigation into the six dioceses of the Catholic Church in Illinois for a complete and accurate account of sexual abuse against children by priests and clergy in Illinois.
+In August 2018, The Attorney General's Office announced it was initiating an investigation into the six dioceses of the Catholic Church in Illinois for a complete and accurate account of sexual abuse against children by priests and clergy in Illinois.

 Workshops, Training & Conferences: Check out upcoming workshops, trainings, and conferences providing resources and information to assist and support crime victims in Illinois.